Beth Moore Bio

 - Quote: "as stated in the introduction to this book, we may not always be sure God wills to heal us physically in this life of every disease or prosper us with tangible blessings, but He always wills to free us from strongholds.
 You will never have to worry about whether you are praying in God's will concerning strongholds.
 "It is for freedom that Christ has set us free" (Gal.
 5:1).
 (Praying God’s Word: Breaking Free from Spiritual Strongholds, by Beth Moore, B&H Publishing Group, Nashville, Tenn., 2009, p.
 36, italics in original)

 - Response: The context of Eph.
 4:27 is this: "Therefore, laying aside falsehood, speak truth, each one of you, with his neighbor, for we are members of one another.
 26 Be angry, and yet do not sin; do not let the sun go down on your anger, 27 and do not give the devil an opportunity.
 28 Let him who steals steal no longer; but rather let him labor, performing with his own hands what is good, in order that he may have something to share with him who has need."
-The stronghold is about sinning in anger or theft, etc. Beth Moore's "spiritual eyes" here about being gnawed off at the knee and not giving the devil a stronghold are not related and have nothing to do with the text.
-Beth isn't supposed to take any text that "might" look like a phrase "could" fit a "spiritual" lesson and then use it.
-She is teaching people how to fail to exegete Scripture properly.
-She is teaching them to just apply verses willy-nilly in whatever direction seems to fit.
+The stronghold in Ephesians is about sinning in anger or theft, etc., something the devil can use against us and others.
+Beth Moore's "spiritual eyes" about being gnawed off at the knee and not giving the devil a stronghold, have nothing to do with the text.
+Beth should not take any text that "might" look like a phrase that could fit a "spiritual" lesson and then use it to make a point.
+She is failing to exegete Scripture properly.
+She is teaching to just apply verses willy-nilly in whatever direction seems fit.
 This is dangerous.

 Beth Moore Quotes